urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch2.markdown

 to every node in the tree.
 The root of the tree is `/1`.
 The left child of every node at `/a` is `/2a`; the right child is `/2a+1`.
-(Writing `(a + a)` is just a clever way to write `2a`, while minimizing the number of pseudocode forms.)
+(Writing `(a + a)` is just a clever way to write `2a`, while minimizing the set of pseudocode forms.)

-For a complete tree of depth 3, the assignment looks like this:
+For a complete tree of depth 3, the axis address space looks like this:

              1